tomvantilburg89/RickAndMortyChallenge/README.md

     - Create pagination view and add it to the CharacterController index template
     - Added pagination template and added to characters index
     - Added pagination to episodes index and altered pagination template
     - Added pagination to locations index
 - `BAXRMC-26` Update all index templates to make it all pretty and add links
     - Update characters index template
+    - Add character avatar to character index template
+    - Update episodes index template

 ---